 Have you ever tried your hand at being a landlord?
 Were you surprised at how many little costs ate away at your profit margin each month?

-Note: This article originally appeared on AOL Daily Finance and is reprinted with permission.
-See the full article on AOL Daily Finance.
+Note: Portions of this article originally appeared on AOL Daily Finance and is reprinted with permission.